-Ahead of this weekend’s Six Nations clash at the Principality Stadium, RUCK selects their all-time best combined England and Wales line-up.
+Ahead of this weekend’s Rugby World Cup warm-up at Twickenham, RUCK selects their all-time best combined England and Wales line-up.
 Do you agree with his selection?

 Fullback: J.P.R.
 Williams – WAL

 As part of the swaggering 1970s era, he was fearless, skilful, quick, aggressive, and he regarded a breach of the Wales try-line as an invasion of his personal property.
 Factor in the sideburns and the socks rolled down around the ankles, and you have a truly iconic figure.

 He was a key member of the England team that hoisted the Webb Ellis Cup in 2003.
 The devastating game-breaker briefly captained England while Jonny Wilkinson was out injured and after retiring from international rugby for a second time in 2007 had made 51 Test caps in total, scoring 140 points.
 Throughout his career, Robinson was noted for his acceleration, side step and ability to beat defenders.

 A tall, stylish and astute centre who had a particular penchant for scoring tries against Wales.
 Two Lions tours, but his finest hour was lifting the World Cup with England in 2003.